-AL 2 O 3 Alumina (Aluminium Oxide) Fe Total Iron JORC Code The 2004 or 2012 Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves as published by the Joint Ore Reserves Committee of the Australasian Institute of Mining and Metallurgy, Australian Institute of Geoscientists and Minerals Council of Australia LOI Loss on ignition LOM Life of mine Mineral Resource A concentration or occurrence of material of intrinsic economic interest in or on the Earth's crust in such form, quality and quantity that there are reasonable prospects for eventual economic extraction.
+AL 2 O 3 Alumina (Aluminium Oxide)

+Fe Total Iron

+JORC Code The 2004 or 2012 Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves as published by the Joint Ore Reserves Committee of the Australasian Institute of Mining and Metallurgy, Australian Institute of Geoscientists and Minerals Council of Australia.

+LOI Loss on ignition

+LOM Life of mine

+Mineral Resource A concentration or occurrence of material of intrinsic economic interest in or on the Earth's crust in such form, quality and quantity that there are reasonable prospects for eventual economic extraction.
 The location, quantity, grade, geological characteristics and continuity of a Mineral Resource are known, estimated or interpreted from specific geological evidence and knowledge.
-Mineral Resources are sub-divided, in order of increasing geological confidence, into Inferred, Indicated and Measured categories Mn Manganese Mn Ore Reserve Manganese The economically mineable part of a Measured and/or Indicated Mineral Resource.
+Mineral Resources are sub-divided, in order of increasing geological confidence, into Inferred, Indicated and Measured categories.

+Mn Manganese

+Ore Reserve The economically mineable part of a Measured and/or Indicated Mineral Resource.
 It includes diluting materials and allowances for losses, which may occur when the material is mined.
-Appropriate assessments and studies have been carried out, and include consideration of and modification by realistically assumed mining, metallurgical, economic, marketing, legal, environmental, social and governmental factors.
+Appropriate assessments and studies have been carried out, and include consideration of and modification by realistically assumed mining, metallurgical, economic, marketing, legal, environmental, social

+assumed mining, metallurgical, economic, marketing, legal, environmental, social and governmental factors.
 These assessments demonstrate at the time of reporting that extraction could reasonably be justified.
-Ore Reserves are sub-divided in order of increasing confidence into Probable Ore Reserves and Proved Ore Reserves.
-A Probable Ore Reserve has a lower level of confidence than a Proved Ore Reserve but is of sufficient quality to serve as the basis for a decision on the development of the deposit.
-The economically mineable part of a Measured and/or Indicated Mineral Resource.
-It includes diluting materials and allowances for losses, which may occur when the material is mined.
-Appropriate assessments and studies have been carried out, and include consideration of and modification by realistically assumed mining, metallurgical, economic, marketing, legal, environmental, social and governmental factors.
-These assessments demonstrate at the time of reporting that extraction could reasonably be justified.
-Ore Reserves are sub-divided in order of increasing confidence into Probable Ore Reserves and Proved Ore Reserves.
-A Probable Ore Reserve has a lower level of confidence than a Proved Ore Reserve but is of sufficient quality to serve as the basis for a decision on the development of the Ore Reserve The economically mineable part of a Measured and/or Indicated Mineral Resource.
-It includes diluting materials and allowances for losses, which may occur when the material is mined.
-Appropriate assessments and studies have been carried out, and include consideration of and modification by realistically assumed mining, metallurgical, economic, marketing, legal, environmental, social and governmental factors.
-These assessments demonstrate at the time of reporting that extraction could reasonably be justified.
-Ore Reserves are sub-divided in order of increasing confidence into Probable Ore Reserves and Proved Ore Reserves.
+Ore Reserves are subdivided in order of increasing confidence into Probable Ore Reserves and Proved Ore Reserves.
 A Probable Ore Reserve has a lower level of confidence than a Proved Ore Reserve but is of sufficient quality to serve as the basis for a decision on the development of the deposit.